MnO2/haspot/posts/2011-11-28-dynamic-programming-haskell.md

 m2 n    = ((filter odd [1..]) !! n)
 ```

 This problem is related to Eta Expansion.
 You could probably re-evaluate a lamda function without caution.
-Or just checkout the discussion on stackoverflow.<Paste>
+Or just checkout the discussion on stackoverflow.